megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 $ bash boostrap-${BIDSAPP}.sh ${BIDSINPUT}
 ```

+This will create a `${BIDSAPP}` directory that contains numerous other
+directories needed to run the app at scale.

 ⚠️ ⚠️ WARNING ⚠️ ⚠️

 Once you have aleady run the commands above and created your `${BIDSAPP}` directory,
 DO NOT rename or change the path to any of the directories that were inputs to your
 bootstrap script!!

-This will create a `${BIDSAPP}` directory that contains numerous other
-directories needed to run the app at scale.
+⚠️ ⚠️ ⚠️ ⚠️

-Most relevant for you is the
+Inside the `${BIDSAPP}` directory, the subdirectory most relevant for you is the
 `${BIDSAPP}/analysis` directory.
 This is a regular datalad dataset that
 contains the code, input data, and remote configuration needed to run the
 jobs on the cluster.